jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

   git clone https://git.gitlab.arm.com/arm-reference-solutions/systemready-patch.git -b CORSTONE1000-2024.06
   cd systemready-patch/embedded-a/corstone1000/secureboot/

+**NOTE:** The efitools package is required to execute the script.
+Install the efitools package on your system, if it doesn't exist.

 The script is responsible to create the required UEFI secureboot keys, sign the kernel images and copy the public keys and the kernel images (both signed and unsigned) to the ESP image for both the FVP and FPGA.

 ::

-  ./create_keys_and_sign.sh -w <Absolute path to _workspace/meta-arm directory under which sources have been compiled> -v <certification validity in days>
+  ./create_keys_and_sign.sh -w <Absolute path to <workdir> directory under which sources have been compiled> -v <certification validity in days>
   For ex: ./create_keys_and_sign.sh -w "/home/xyz/workspace/meta-arm" -v 365
   For help: ./create_keys_and_sign.sh -h

 **NOTE:** The above script is interactive and contains some commands that would require sudo password/permissions.

 After executing the above script, the relevant keys and the signed/unsigned kernel images will be copied to the ESP images for both the FVP and FGPA.
 The modified ESP images can be found at the same location i.e.

 ::

   For MPS3 FPGA : _workspace/meta-arm/build/tmp/deploy/images/corstone1000-mps3/corstone1000-esp-image-corstone1000-mps3.wic
   For FVP       : _workspace/meta-arm/build/tmp/deploy/images/corstone1000-fvp/corstone1000-esp-image-corstone1000-fvp.wic

-Now, it is time to test the UEFI secureboot for the Corstone-1000
+Now, it is time to test the SB for the Corstone-1000

 ***********************************************************
-Steps to test Secureboot on FVP
+Steps to test SB on FVP
 ***********************************************************
 Now, as mentioned in the previous section **Prepare EFI System Partition**, the ESP image will be used automatically in the Corstone-1000 FVP as the 2nd MMC card image.
 Change directory to your workspace and run the FVP as follows: